comp-development/COMP/db/README.md

 seeding data model matches the schema, run `npx tsx seed.ts > supabase/seed.sql` again, then finally `supabase db reset`.

+`supabase db diff` can output a script which defines items in an invalid order.
+For example, defining a DB function after creating a table that uses the function.

 # COMP Dev DB

 Use the pre-authenticated email and password pairs below to sign in.